New England Journal of Medicine May 02, 2019

 Setting

-Population Patients with severe, symptomatic, calcific aortic stenosis at low surgical risk (Society of Thoracic Surgeons predicted risk of mortality <4%)
+Population Patients with severe, symptomatic aortic stenosis who were deemed to be at low surgical risk (mean Society of Thoracic Surgeons risk score of 1.9%).

-Intervention Transcatheter aortic-valve replacement (TAVR) using the balloon-expandable SAPIEN 3 valve
+Intervention Transcatheter aortic-valve replacement (TAVR) with transfemoral placement of a balloon-expandable valve (SAPIEN 3).

 Study Limitations